-An important question is whether the impact of creditworthiness changed between the pre- and post-crisis periods.
-For the credit spread and the total capital ratio, this is indeed the case: these variables were insignificant before the crises, indicating that in those days (the lack of) creditworthiness did not have any systematic effect on the interest rate, while these measures were highly significant after the crisis (see the first and the two last columns in Tables 10 and 11).
-Credit rating itself does not function well in FE models, as discussed in Sections 4.1 and 4.2.
-Remarkably, coefficients of the account-specific variables are much smaller and statistically less significant after the crisis, indicating a shift in attention from account characteristics to creditworthiness.
+An important question is whether the impact of bank risk changed between the pre-crisis and post-crisis periods.
+For the credit spread and the total capital ratio, this is indeed the case: these variables were insignificant before the crises, indicating that in those days (an excess of) bank risk did not have any systematic effect on the interest rate, while these measures were highly significant after the crisis (see the first and the two last columns in Tables 10 and 11).
+Credit rating itself does not function well in FE models, as discussed in Sections IVA and B. Remarkably, coefficients of the account-specific variables are much smaller and statistically less significant after the crisis, indicating a shift in attention from account characteristics to bank risk.
 The F-tests underline all these observations: macroeconomic and bank-specific variables play a more important role after the crisis than before, while the opposite is true for account-specific variables.